DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 The resolver MUST NOT send an encrypted DNSCrypt response over UDP that is larger than the encrypted DNSCrypt query packet that triggered it.

-If the full encrypted response packet would be larger than the query packet, the resolver either stays silent or truncates the DNS response and sets the DNS `TC` flag before padding and encryption.
+If the full encrypted response packet would be larger than the query packet even with minimal padding, the resolver MUST truncate the DNS response and set the DNS `TC` flag before padding and encryption.

+A resolver MUST NOT stay silent instead: the query was authenticated, and a dropped response leaves the client waiting out a retransmission timeout, whereas a truncated response makes it retry over TCP immediately.

 If the resolver sends a truncated response, the encrypted truncated response MUST still be equal to or shorter than the encrypted query packet.